Exotic topological order in fractal spin liquids: Limit cycle under RG transformation

-Classical fractal liquids have an interesting symmetry property concerning how their ground states behave under RG transformations.
-Let us consider the Sierpinski triangle model for $L=8$.
-A ground state is \ba{ \psi = . } RG transformations, denoted by $\mbox{RG}_{ij}$ ($i,j=0,1$), pick up spins at $(x,y)$ with $x=i$ (mod $2$) and $y=j$ (mod $2$): \ba{ \mbox{RG}_{0,0}(\psi) = ,\qquad \mbox{RG}_{0,1}(\psi) = \\ \mbox{RG}_{1,0}(\psi) = ,\qquad \mbox{RG}_{1,1}(\psi) = . } All the RG'ed states are ground states of the Hamiltonian for $L=4$.
-Let us look at another ground state \ba{ \psi = . } and its RG transformations: \ba{ \mbox{RG}_{0,0}(\psi) = ,\qquad \mbox{RG}_{0,1}(\psi) = \\ \mbox{RG}_{1,0}(\psi) = ,\qquad \mbox{RG}_{1,1}(\psi) = . } Again, RG'ed states are ground states of a smaller system.
-In general, one can define an arbitrary linear map from four spins in a $2\times 2$ block to a single spin as an RG function.
-(Some non-linear mappings, such as a ``majority vote'', also work).
-One can see that RG transformations are stable against small noises added to ground state wave-functions.
 Ground states of the Sierpinski triangle model behave nicely under scale transformations by a factor of $2$ only.
-If one performs a similar RG transformation by a factor of $3$, RG'ed states are not ground states of the Hamiltonian anymore and flow to some disordered states.
+If one performs a similar RG transformation by an incommensurate factor, RG'ed states are not ground states of the Hamiltonian anymore and flow to something else.
+See Fig.~\ref{fig_incommensurate} for RG by factors of $\lambda=3^{m}$ where density of $1$ states decreases.
 So, the model has scale symmetries under some limited set of scale transformations.
 This is a striking contrast with the fact that a ferromagnet, a spin model with continuous scale symmetries, look always the same under any scale transformations.
-Note that among four RG'ed ground states, two of them are independent.
+Note that among four RG'ed ground states, only two of them are independent.